What Is Reunification Therapy And How Can It Help?

 It's important that the child and their parent be given the opportunity to heal and to come together in a healthy way.
 This can't always happen without help from an outside force and that's why the court may choose to step in.
 But just how does it all really work?

 What is Reunification Therapy & How Can it Help?

 This type of therapy is effective because it reunites the parent and the child under safe circumstances and both receive therapy to heal the estranged relationship.
+The child has the opportunity to re-acclimate to the other parent and to get to know them without the influence of their custodial parent.
+They have the opportunity to start to build a new relationship or to heal an old one.
+The parent also has the opportunity to try and fix problems in the relationship with their child that they may or may not have caused.
+Even more, both sides have the opportunity to share their thoughts, concerns, and motivations for moving forward.
 It is helpful because without it, the court may not concede to visitation between the estranged parent and child.
 The parent and child receive therapy individually, and together, in an attempt to help both parties express their feelings and for the healing process to begin.

 If a court agrees to provide reunification therapy, the estranged parent must follow all precepts set out by the agreement.
 The parent who has custody is involved and they are made aware of all the proceedings of the reunification therapy through the court.
 A court does not have to grant reunification therapy but if it does, both parents and the child must be involved.
 This type of therapy may make it possible for a non-custodial parent to gain custody or visitation depending on the other circumstances of the divorce.
 In cases where the other parent is found to have caused the estrangement without a valid reason (abuse or abandonment), this can lead to an estranged parent getting rights to their child.